syseleven/syseleven-exporter/charts/syseleven-exporter-chart/README.md

 #### Rules

 To use a default set of Prometheus Alertrules, you have to enable the `prometheus.rules.enabled` flag.
-Simliar to the ServiceMonitor, you can adjust the default Namespace with `prometheus.rules.namespace`.
+Similar to the ServiceMonitor, you can adjust the default Namespace with `prometheus.rules.namespace`.

-To see the full list of all options look at [Values.yaml](charts/syseleven-exporter-chart/values.yaml).
+To see the full list of all options have a look at [Values.yaml](charts/syseleven-exporter-chart/values.yaml).

 #### Dashboard

 To use a default Grafana Dashboard, you have to enable the `prometheus.dashboards.enabled` flag.
-Simliar to the Rules, you can adjust the Namespace with `prometheus.dashboards.namespace`.
+Similar to the Rules, you can adjust the Namespace with `prometheus.dashboards.namespace`.

-To see the full list of all options look at [Values.yaml](charts/syseleven-exporter-chart/values.yaml).
+To see the full list of all options have a look at [Values.yaml](charts/syseleven-exporter-chart/values.yaml).